• Skip to primary navigation

 • Chocolate - This recipe will also be delicious with dark chocolate, white chocolate, ruby chocolate, or milk chocolate depending on your preference.

-• Caramel - Add caramel for extra rich sweetness.
+• Caramel - Add a small dollop of caramel on each banana slice for extra rich sweetness.

 Instructions